Frequently Asked Questions

 It is your responsibility to make up late work due to an absence.
 Mr. Marks will not remind you that the work needs to be done.
 You should check the homework page, ask a fellow student, or ask Mr. Marks what needs to be done if it is not clear.
 You have up to seven days to make up work if your absence is from an illness or family emergency.
 After that time, department policy for late work will apply.
 In addition, if you are aware of an assignment’s due date, and you are absent for reasons other than illness or family emergency, it is expected that you will have the work completed by the day you return, and be prepared to take any of the tests or quizzes for that week.

 Department policy states that there will be no retakes of any kind.

 If I do poorly on an assignment, may I resubmit it?

-Major tests will be given on Wednesdays or Fridays.
+Major tests will usually be given Thursdays or Fridays.
 Quizzes can be given any day of the school week.

 I read my email during the school day before 3:30 pm.
 I generally do not read my email after 3:30 pm or on weekends.
 Do not expect to get a timely reply from me if you email me after 3:30 pm or on the weekends.
 I will try to get to your email either the next day or Monday after the weekend.